About OAuth 2.0

 OAuth 2.0 is an open-standard framework and specification for authorizing client applications to access online resources.
 Authorization works by requiring a client to obtain an access token from a server that in turn grants the client access to specific protected resources.
 The client then sends the access token to the resource whenever it invokes the resource's endpoints.

 CyberArk Identity supports OAuth 2.0, allowing custom CyberArk Identity client applications access to online resources needed by those applications.

-- Client Credentials Flow: In this flow, the client application provides a client ID and client secret to obtain an access token from a tenant.
+Client Credentials Flow: In this flow, the client application provides a client ID and client secret to obtain an access token from a tenant.
+This is applicable for M2M applications.
 For more information see the: Client Credentials Flow RFC.

 You can obtain information about token signing using the following endpoints:

 /oauth2/<servicename>/keys: provides information on the public elements of the key in use for token signing.

 /oauth2/getmeta?<servicename>provides information on the service itself and the RFC endpoint URIs it supports.